 Laugh at the sorrow that has rent your heart!

 Sometimes laughter is the only way to survive the tears.
-Venus is the antidote to the trials that Saturn brings and Pavarotti was like my neighbors’ friend at the dance; tragedy had become etched upon his countenance, but also upon his voice.
+Venus is the antidote to the trials that Saturn brings and Pavarotti was like my neighbors’ friend at the dance; tragedy had become etched on his countenance, but also within his voice.
 The voice by the way, is shown in a 2nd house Neptune all receiving the gaze of the Sun, Moon, Mars and Rahu.

 This is Revatika, the Mercury ruled mansion of dreamy songs, humanitarian ideals, and troubadours on the pastoral highway.
 The deity that protects these folks is called Pushan, the Shepherd.
 Revatika people are lovers of animals; they are horse-whisperers and adoptive rescuers.
-Another famous person with Revatika in the chart is Angelina Jolie, who also works internationally to save children, and Stevie Nicks who weaves a spell that has captured me in the past.
+Another famous person with Revatika in the chart is Angelina Jolie, who also works internationally to save children, and Stevie Nicks who weaves a spell that has captured many of us.
 Did I mention that we were married once?
 It was brief, in the 80s.
 Well, she didn’t know about it, but it was a memorable time for me.

 So the benevolent spirit that guards Revatika seemed to follow Luciano all of his days.
 In addition, sadly, Saturn made his presence felt.
 Yet, that is like any of us and it may be the pain of Saturn that makes us better appreciate the qualities of Venus.